 So you’ve seen a bunch of rifles now, and maybe you have a decent idea which one might suit you best… what’s the next step?
 Well, for starters, take the chance to see which ones fit your budget, and check some other reviews online to see if there are any issues that might be a real dealbreaker for you.
 If there’s a local airsoft field near you, check to see if they rent any of the guns you’re looking at; in my experience, the best way to see if you want to buy a gun is to test it out first in person.
 Some airsoft stores may also let you handle their rifles and maybe even take a few test shots!
 Once you’ve got a good idea of what you’re planning to buy, look at the accessories you’ll need: batteries, BBs, magazines, and a way to store your gear during a game (like a chest rig, vest, or battle belt).

 Especially important is making sure you can find batteries that easily fit inside whatever storage space is available, because some rifles have rather small battery compartments.
 Lastly, make sure your purchases will be welcome in whatever games you want to play (some fields may ban HPA-powered rifles, and any reputable field will have a limit on how powerful a rifle can be, so if your pick is overpowered and you’re not comfortable replacing the spring, you may want to see if you can find a less powerful option).
 Once you’ve got all your ducks in a row, you should be good to go!
 Make your order(s) and you should be ready for game day as soon as your gear arrives.
-If there are any good picks that I missed in my article, be sure to let me know in the comments and good luck out there on the field!

 Thank you for visiting tacticalairsoftmagazine.com.
 If you like any of the equipment that you see in this article, please click on one of the Buy Now buttons to make your purchase on Amazon.
 As an Amazon affiliate, we make a small commission off any purchase made from a click through from our website, which is how we are able to provide you with these informative articles.
 You will not pay more on Amazon by clicking through our website because the price is the same as if you go to Amazon directly.
 Please take a look at our airsoft gun and rifle reviews or our informative articles on our website.